bluewaysw/pcgeos/TechDocs/Markdown/Tools/tini.md

 `newSizes = <list of paper size codes>`

 This list contains a list of all user-defined envelope sizes.
-The paper size information for each of these sizes will be stored in a catgory named [envel*num*], where *num* is the three-letter code in this list.
+The paper size information for each of these sizes will be stored in a category named [envel*num*], where *num* is the three-letter code in this list.

 #### order